visokio/omniscope-multinode/README.md

 ---

-#### Option A — Recommended: using the staging folder
+#### Option A — using the staging folder

-This is the approach we recommend.
 The project inside the staging folder is a **working copy** linked to the master project in the root folder — the one that viewers open.
 The editor works entirely within the staging copy: executing the workflow, adding or modifying report views, and validating the result.
 Nothing the editor does is visible to viewers until the editor explicitly pushes.
 At that point the root folder project updates automatically and viewers will see the new version within approximately 30 seconds.

 **Step 1 — Open the staging working copy on the editor**